Greece Golden Visa — 2026 tiers

 The real estate pathway now operates on three investment tiers:

-- €400,000 — Standard real estate outside prime zones: New-build or move-in-ready properties in areas not designated as “high demand” qualify at this threshold.
-This covers most of mainland Greece, the Peloponnese, many Aegean islands, Crete (outside select resort areas), and northern Greece.
-Cities like Patras, Larissa, Volos, and Heraklion fall into this bracket.
+- €400,000 — Standard real estate outside the prime-zone list: Any qualifying real estate in areas not on the €800,000 list falls at this threshold — whether new-build or resale, residential or mixed-use.
+This covers most of mainland Greece, the Peloponnese, most Aegean islands under 3,100 inhabitants, Crete (outside designated hotspots), and northern Greece.
+Cities like Patras, Larissa, Volos, Ioannina, Kavala, and Heraklion (outside specific resort zones) fall into this bracket.

 A key nuance: you can combine multiple properties to meet the minimum threshold, but all properties must fall within the same investment tier zone.
 You cannot, for example, buy a €200,000 apartment in a €400,000 zone and a €200,000 property in a €250,000 zone to qualify.
 The total investment must meet the minimum for the highest-tier property in your portfolio.